1995–96 Port Vale F.C. season: First Division

 The pre-season saw John Rudge make three key signings.
-He bought Lee Mills from Derby County with Robin van der Laan going in the opposite direction with Vale receiving an additional £475,000; as well as Jon McCarthy from York City for a, still club record, £500,000; and defender Andy Hill from Manchester City for £200,000.
+He bought Lee Mills from Derby County with Robin van der Laan going in the opposite direction, with Vale receiving an additional £475,000; as well as Jon McCarthy from York City for a, still club record, £500,000; and defender Andy Hill from Manchester City for £200,000.
 He also signed Dutch defender Jermaine Holwyn from AFC Ajax for a £5,000 fee.

 The season started terribly, as Vale won just one of their opening ten league games, failing to find the net in half of these fixtures.
-However the one win during this time was against the most important of opponents, rivals Stoke City at the Victoria Ground.
-The derby took place on 27 August, and a crowd of 14,283 witnessed Ian Bogie score the only goal of the game.
+However, the one win during this time was against the most important of opponents, rivals Stoke City at the Victoria Ground.
+The derby took place on 27 August, and a crowd of 14,283 witnessed Ian Bogie score the game's only goal.
 Their win over Huddersfield Town at the Alfred McAlpine Stadium at the start of the October was also followed by a sequence of eight games without a win, leaving the club staring relegation in the face.
-In November, Canadian international defender Randy Samuel signed after impressing on trial, but soon was sidelined with a serious knee injury.
+In November, Canadian international defender Randy Samuel signed after impressing on trial but soon was sidelined with a serious knee injury.
 Meanwhile, John Jeffers left the club for Stockport County.
+On 9 December, Vale won 3–2 at home to Reading, their second win in a row, to move themselves off the foot of the league table.

-The Vale turned a corner in December, and would remain one of the division's form sides until April, losing just two league games in a run of nineteen games, picking up eleven wins.
-One of these wins was against Stoke, who left Burslem on 12 March with a 1–0 defeat.
+The Vale turned a corner in December and would remain one of the division's form sides until April, losing just two league games in 19 games, picking up eleven wins.
+A six-game winning run concluded with a 3–0 win over Barnsley on 30 March, with captain Neil Aspin saying the team was the best he'd known during his seven years at the club.
+The Valiants achieved their first league double over Stoke in 71 years by winning the return fixture under the floodlights on 12 March, with Bogie again the only name on the scoresheet, this time scoring within just 12 seconds of the kick-off; BBC Radio Stoke commentator George Andrews excitedly reported that "Bogie's done the business!
+Five seconds into the game, the Bogie Boogie has set it alight here, and the Stokies are stunned".
 To Stoke, Bogie lived up to his name, as he scored his second league goal of the campaign in front of a Vale Park crowd of 16,737.
 Vale were facing the prospect of a promotion battle to reach the top-flight of English football, the Premier League, for the first time in their history.
-However just two wins came in the final ten games, leaving Vale to settle for a top-half finish.
+On 2 April, Vale came back from a two goal half-time deficit at Selhurst Park to record a 2–2 draw with Crystal Palace.
+However, just two wins came in the final ten games, leaving Vale to settle for a top-half finish.